automaticdavid/automaticdavid.github.io/content/webinar-network.md

 ![webinar1_demo_1]({static}/images/webinar1_demo_1.gif)

 In this first part I showed the inventory used and how we can use inventory groups.
 In the `gather_ios_data.yml` playbook, note that I'm using `gather_facts: yes` for network devices which is new with Ansible 2.9.
-This allows me to use the `ansible_net_*` directly in my play!
+This allows me to use the `ansible_net_*` variables directly in my play!

 I then show how to use `ios_command` to run commands and register the output.
 I use this to diplay snmp settings on my 4 routers.